Aliases for CASP3 Gene

 Previous GeneCards Identifiers for CASP3 Gene

-This gene encodes a protein which is a member of the cysteine-aspartic acid protease (caspase) family.
-Sequential activation of caspases plays a central role in the execution-phase of cell apoptosis.
-Caspases exist as inactive proenzymes which undergo proteolytic processing at conserved aspartic residues to produce two subunits, large and small, that dimerize to form the active enzyme.
-This protein cleaves and activates caspases 6, 7 and 9, and the protein itself is processed by caspases 8, 9 and 10.
-It is the predominant caspase involved in the cleavage of amyloid-beta 4A precursor protein, which is associated with neuronal death in Alzheimer's disease.
-Alternative splicing of this gene results in two transcript variants that encode the same protein. [provided by RefSeq, Jul 2008]
+The protein encoded by this gene is a cysteine-aspartic acid protease that plays a central role in the execution-phase of cell apoptosis.
+The encoded protein cleaves and inactivates poly(ADP-ribose) polymerase while it cleaves and activates sterol regulatory element binding proteins as well as caspases 6, 7, and 9.
+This protein itself is processed by caspases 8, 9, and 10.
+It is the predominant caspase involved in the cleavage of amyloid-beta 4A precursor protein, which is associated with neuronal death in Alzheimer's disease. [provided by RefSeq, Aug 2017]

 GeneCards Summary for CASP3 Gene

-CASP3 (Caspase 3, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP3 include nervous system cancer and cerebral hypoxia.
-Among its related pathways are Signaling by FGFR and MAPK signaling pathway.
-GO annotations related to this gene include peptidase activity and cyclin-dependent protein serine/threonine kinase inhibitor activity.
-An important paralog of this gene is CASP1.
+CASP3 (Caspase 3) is a Protein Coding gene.
+Diseases associated with CASP3 include Oropharynx Cancer and Helicobacter Pylori Infection.
+Among its related pathways are Granzyme Pathway and Presenilin-Mediated Signaling.
+Gene Ontology (GO) annotations related to this gene include peptidase activity and cysteine-type peptidase activity.
+An important paralog of this gene is CASP7.